dereknovak/LS170-LS/study_guide.md

 ### Latency

-"...latency is a measure of the time it takes for some data to get from one point in a network to another point in a network."
+- "...latency is a measure of the time it takes for some data to get from one point in a network to another point in a network."
+- "We can think of latency as a measure of delay."

 - **Latency** is the measure of time that it takes for data to move from one part of a network to another.

+Different types of delay:
+- Propagation delay
+- Transmission delay
+- Processing delay
+- Queing delay
+- Last-mile latency
+- Round-trip Time (RTT)

-## Methods of Transportation
+### Methods of Transportation

-### Electricity (Copper wires)
+1. Electricity (Copper wires)

 - Cheap
 - Signal loss

-### Fiber Optic Cable
+2. Fiber Optic Cable

 "A thread of glass engineered to reflect light."
 - Really fast
 - No signal loss
 - Expensive

-### Radio Waves
+3. Radio Waves

 "Uses radio signal to send bits from one place to another."
 - Translates 1's and 0's from binary to radio waves and back.
 - Totally mobile